Enchanted moura

 The Enchanted moura or moura encantada (enchanted female Mouros) is a supernatural being from the fairy tales of Portuguese and Galician folklore.
 Very beautiful and seductive, she lives under an imposed occult spell.
 Shapeshifters, the mouras encantadas occupy liminal spaces and are builders with stone of formidable strength.

-Appearance

-The enchanted Moura often appears singing and using a golden comb on her beautiful long hair, the colour of gold or black as the night, promising to give treasures to whomsoever sets her free by breaking her spell.
-(In Galicia, though, they are more commonly redheads.)
+An enchanted moura would often appear singing and using a golden comb on her long hair, which is either golden or black, though in Galicia, they are more commonly redheads.
+She promises to give treasures to whoever sets her free by breaking her spell.